A Beginner’s Guide to DeFi Yield Farming

 7.3.
 Market Trends

 The decentralized finance (DeFi) sector has been experiencing significant growth, driven by the increasing interest in yield farming.
 Yield farming, also known as liquidity mining, involves lending or staking cryptocurrency in return for interest or new tokens.
-This trend has not only attracted seasoned cryptocurrency investors but also new players looking for higher returns on their investments.
+This trend has attracted not only seasoned cryptocurrency investors but also new players looking for higher returns on their investments.

 8. Conclusion